-Editor's note: The following article, which was first published in Dec.
-2011, is a reflection on holiday traditions throughout the years and is written by Al Savolaine of the Matawan Historical Society.
+Editor's note: The following article is a reflection on holiday traditions throughout the years and is written by Al Savolaine of the Matawan Historical Society.

 As we celebrate the 325th anniversary of the founding of our town, let us see how winter holiday traditions have evolved through three centuries.
 Matawan-Aberdeen has a rich history with many interesting “nooks and crannies” to explore.